iSpiEFP/iSpiEFP_GUI/README.md

 5. Gson - Gson is a Java library that can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java Object.
 ### Setup
 Two great java IDE's I like to use are IntelliJ IDEA or Eclipse.
 Both are capable of integrating with javaFX, sceneBuilder, and github.
 So choose whichever you would like to use.
-#### Eclipse Setup (Eclipse IDE, Mars .2 Release (4.5.2) OUTDATED (Some Sections may not work))
-1. **Java FX** – Install this as a new software within eclipse – named “e(fx)clipse – IDE”.
-Link: https://www.eclipse.org/efxclipse/install.html#for-the-lazy
-2. **SceneBuilder**  - We can configure to open and edit the fxml files directly from Eclipse.
-After downloading the SceneBuilder set the path to its exe file at Window -> Preferences -> JavaFX -> Scenebuilder Executable in Eclipse.
-3. **GSON** - You may need to import GSON into Eclipse as it is not a default Java Library.
-For help importing Gson into eclipse go to: https://medium.com/programmers-blockchain/importing-gson-into-eclipse-ec8cf678ad52
-4. For **cloning** the repository into Eclipse visit: https://github.com/collab-uniba/socialcde4eclipse/wiki/How-to-import-a-GitHub-project-into-Eclipse for a tutorial.
-5. For **Commiting** and **Pushing**(Git Plug-in must be installed, likely to be installed by default):
-Right-Click Project Folder -> Select Team -> commit OR push
-6. For __Exporting__ this project as a Jar file.
-From eclipse, click File -> Export -> Runnable Jar file.
-For the launch configuration, you need to run the Main.java for the first time and mention it in the configuration.

 #### IntelliJ Setup (IntelliJ IDE 2018.2.2, JDK 1.8 - this doc last updated: 7/18/19)
 1. **Git Clone** - Clone the repository on your local machine to a directory of your choice
 ```